Skip to content

 I was attending my daughter’s parent conference meeting in her school.

-Me and my wife were sitting at one table and my daughter was sitting at another table.
+My wife and I were sitting at one table and my daughter was sitting at another table.

-One of her friends’ dad approached my daughter and asked, “what are you doing?”
+One of her friends approached my daughter and asked, “what are you doing?”

 She replied “I’m reviewing my story for competition.
 It’s a little bit complicated, I’m a bit confused.”